mandinumaneth/MyApp-NET-MVC/frontend/SETUP.md

 dotnet run
 ```

-The backend will run on `https://localhost:5001`
+The backend will run on `http://localhost:5114` and `https://localhost:7114`

 ### 2. Start the Angular Frontend